ai4r/Air-Clothing-MA/README.md

 # AIR-Clothing-MA
 This is a part of ETRI AIR project.
-The AIR-Clothing-MA is a kind of mutli-attributes classifier for Clothings and their attributes.
+The AIR-Clothing-MA is a kind of mutli-attributes classifier for clothings and their multi attributes.

 ## Dependencies
 -   python = 3.6.1